Cardamom Syrup

 About This Syrup

-Cardamom isn’t a flavor we often use at our home bar, but it makes for a pretty unique taste when used in cocktails.
-I made this cardamom syrup for the Cardamom & Whisky Cobbler, a fall drink from Winter Warmers: 60 Cosy Cocktails for Autumn & Winter by Jassy Davis.
-The simple recipe included in this post calls for just three ingredients and is the one we used to make the syrup at home.
+This is a recipe for homemade cardamom syrup that was first used in the Cardamom & Whisky Cobbler, a fall drink from Winter Warmers: 60 Cosy Cocktails for Autumn & Winter by Jassy Davis.
+The simple recipe included in this post calls for just three ingredients and is the one I used to make the syrup at home.

 Syrup Ingredients